freetype/docwriter/docs/reference/ft2-multiple_masters.md

 <h4>fields</h4>
 <table class="fields">
 <tr><td class="val" id="num_axis">num_axis</td><td class="desc">

-The number of axes.
-The maximum value is&nbsp;4 for Adobe MM fonts; no limit in TrueType GX or OpenType variation fonts.
+<p>The number of axes.
+The maximum value is&nbsp;4 for Adobe MM fonts; no limit in TrueType GX or OpenType variation fonts.</p>
 </td></tr>
 <tr><td class="val" id="num_designs">num_designs</td><td class="desc">

-The number of designs; should be normally 2^num_axis for Adobe MM fonts.
-Not meaningful for TrueType GX or OpenType variation fonts (where every glyph could have a different number of designs).
+<p>The number of designs; should be normally 2^num_axis for Adobe MM fonts.
+Not meaningful for TrueType GX or OpenType variation fonts (where every glyph could have a different number of designs).</p>
 </td></tr>
 <tr><td class="val" id="num_namedstyles">num_namedstyles</td><td class="desc">

-The number of named styles; a &lsquo;named style&rsquo; is a tuple of design coordinates that has a string ID (in the &lsquo;name&rsquo; table) associated with it.
+<p>The number of named styles; a &lsquo;named style&rsquo; is a tuple of design coordinates that has a string ID (in the &lsquo;name&rsquo; table) associated with it.
 The font can tell the user that, for example, [Weight=1.5,Width=1.1] is &lsquo;Bold&rsquo;.
-Another name for &lsquo;named style&rsquo; is &lsquo;named instance&rsquo;.
+Another name for &lsquo;named style&rsquo; is &lsquo;named instance&rsquo;.</p>

-For Adobe Multiple Masters fonts, this value is always zero because the format does not support named styles.
+<p>For Adobe Multiple Masters fonts, this value is always zero because the format does not support named styles.</p>
 </td></tr>
 <tr><td class="val" id="axis">axis</td><td class="desc">

-An axis descriptor table.
+<p>An axis descriptor table.
 TrueType GX and OpenType variation fonts contain slightly more data than Adobe MM fonts.
-Memory management of this pointer is done internally by FreeType.
+Memory management of this pointer is done internally by FreeType.</p>
 </td></tr>
 <tr><td class="val" id="namedstyle">namedstyle</td><td class="desc">

-A named style (instance) table.
+<p>A named style (instance) table.
 Only meaningful for TrueType GX and OpenType variation fonts.
-Memory management of this pointer is done internally by FreeType.
+Memory management of this pointer is done internally by FreeType.</p>
 </td></tr>
 </table>